-Among the most widely discussed conflict is that in Syria, which, according to United Nations sources, has left an estimated 500,000 dead and injured, and displaced millions more.
+Among the most widely discussed conflicts is that in Syria, which, according to United Nations sources, has left an estimated 500,000 dead and injured, and displaced millions more.
 In Myanmar, the Rohingya, a Muslim minority in an overwhelmingly Buddhist country, have experienced an assault that the UN itself has labeled ethnic cleansing.
 Yemen has become the site of a devastating proxy war, producing large numbers of casualties.
 Conflicts also rage in Burundi and the Democratic Republic of Congo.

 For all of its supposed influence, the UN has proved glaringly ineffective in stopping the violence.
 Here, the UN secretary-general must shoulder significant responsibility.
 After all, the secretary-general is the ultimate symbol of the UN and, in a sense, the moral compass of the international community.
 The secretary-general’s mandate is delivered by the entire world, which is especially true of the incumbent, António Guterres, who was selected through a revised process that included a more prominent role for the General Assembly, the “world congress.”
 He is thus duty-bound to lead us toward a less violent, more humane future.

 At the start of 2018, Guterres issued a “red alert” for the world, declaring that, “we can settle conflicts, overcome hatred, and defend shared values.
 But we can only do that together.”
 This was a good first step.
 But to fulfill the responsibilities of his post, he must do far more.